Method Adaptor: Singles

 The album's first single "Bulaklak Sa Buwan" was released on August 16, 2024, with an accompanying music video.
 Produced by longtime collaborator Jerome Velasco, the song is about misinformation and propaganda.
 "I've been watching documentaries a lot, and I tried to distill everything in one song," Buendia explained.

 The second single "Tagpi-Tagping Piraso" was released on October 17, 2024, with an accompanying lyric video.
 The song's sound is described as being "heavily reminiscent of fast-paced rock", with the lyrics tackling retrospection and "the beauty of letting things be".
 Its official music video was released a week later and features Buendia performing in a dystopian setting created through CGI from Glitch Real-time Animation.

 "Kandarapa" was announced as the third single with the release of the album.
 Buendia describes the track as a reflection of pushing forward: “Sometimes you feel like you’re going to have to battle your way through the rest of your life."

 Release

 Buendia launched the album with a live show at 123 Block in Mandaluyong City on its release date, with performances from Offshore Music artists ALYSON, Aviators, Carousel Casualties, Ligaya Escueta, and Pinkmen.
 A limited number of signed CD copies were made available to those who purchased tickets.

 In January 2025, Buendia announced the physical release of Method Adaptor on limited edition vinyl, cassette, and newly issued CD.

-A remix album featuring DJ Love and Raimund Marasigan's electronic project Squid 9 was released on April 2025.
+A remix album featuring DJ Love and Raimund Marasigan's electronic project Squid 9 was released in April 2025.